-(by Chinjandra) It might appear that a birthday celebration for our teacher in 2013 looks similar to past celebrations.
+It might appear that a birthday celebration for our teacher Rama in 2013 looks similar to past celebrations.
 Are we walking through the same door?
 Are we living in the past?
 Are we attending a high school reunion?

 Yoga of Selfless Giving: When we are present to be of service to others, we will look at each other through the eyes of service.
 What can I share with a member of my sangha that can assist them on their path?
 Who can I bring with me that will enjoy this evening?
-How can I listen deeply to what eternity – through the unique being of light I am speaking to - is telling me?
-How can I help – coming early to set up, working on pre-planning, participating in the talent show, telling a story, contributing more financially to support others to attend or to defer costs of all those fun birthday extras?
+How can I listen deeply to what eternity – through the unique being of light I am speaking to – is telling me?
+How can I help – coming early to set up, working on pre-planning, participating in the talent show, telling a story, contributing more financially to support others to attend, or helping cover costs of fun birthday extras?

 Yoga of Discrimination: When I discriminate and look deeply I will perceive that there is no past and no future.
 There is only this moment, shining forever.
 I will see that there is nothing but the Self, shining through the eyes of all that I spend time with.
 It is easier to see this when I am with my sangha – all beings of light reaching toward the one true light.